Jonathan Michie

-Jonathan Michie (born 25 March 1957, London, England) is a British economist who is president of Kellogg College, Oxford, where he is professor of innovation and knowledge exchange and pro-vice-chancellor without portfolio.
+Jonathan Michie (born 25 March 1957, London, England) is a British economist and academic.
+He is President of Kellogg College, Professor of Innovation and Knowledge Exchange, and Pro-Vice-Chancellor at the University of Oxford.
+His research focuses on political economy, innovation policy, industrial strategy, labour economics, lifelong learning, and cooperative and employee-owned enterprises.
+He was awarded an OBE in the 2022 New Year Honours for services to education and lifelong learning.

 Early life

-Michie is the son of the biologist Dame Anne McLaren and computer scientist Donald Michie, and brother of the academic psychologist Susan Michie.
+Michie is the son of the biologist Dame Anne McLaren and computer scientist Donald Michie.

 Academic career

-Michie studied at United World College of the Atlantic from 1973 where he gained his International Baccalaureate.
-He then gained a scholarship to Balliol College, Oxford, where he gained first class honours in Philosophy, Politics and Economics, and later a doctorate, after having obtained an MSc in Economics (with Distinction) from Queen Mary, University of London.
-In 1983 he moved to the Economics Department of the Trades Union Congress and then in 1988 to Brussels as an Expert to the European Commission, before becoming an academic at the University of Cambridge in 1990.
-After seven years at Cambridge – first in the Economics Faculty and then the Judge Business School – he took up the Sainsbury Chair of Management at the University of London, where he was head of the School of Management & Organizational Psychology at Birkbeck College.
+Michie studied at the United World College of the Atlantic from 1973 to 1975 where he gained his International Baccalaureate.
+He later became Chair of the UWC Board.

+He was awarded an open entrance scholarship to Balliol College, Oxford, where he gained first class honours in Philosophy, Politics and Economics from 1976 to 1979, and later a doctorate, after having obtained an MSc in Economics (with Distinction) from Queen Mary, University of London.

+In 1983 he moved to the Economic Department of the Trades Union Congress and then in 1988 to Brussels as an Expert to the European Commission, before becoming an academic at the University of Cambridge in 1990.
+After seven years at Cambridge – first in the Economics Faculty and then the Judge Business School – he took up the Sainsbury Chair of Management at Birkbeck University of London, where he was head of the School of Management & Organizational Psychology.

 In 2004, he became a professor of management at the University of Birmingham where he was director of the Birmingham Business School and a member of the University Council.
 He was also a non-executive director of the Sandwell & West Birmingham Hospitals NHS Trust.

 In December 2007, he was appointed to the joint positions of Director of Oxford University Department for Continuing Education and President of Kellogg College, Oxford.
 He stood down as director of the department in 2021.

-Michie authored a report which called for Northern Rock to be remutualised.

-Michie was appointed Officer of the Order of the British Empire (OBE) in the 2022 New Year Honours for services to education.
+In 2020 he became Chair of the Universities Association for Lifelong Learning (UALL), the representative body for universities involved in continuing education and lifelong learning across the United Kingdom.
+Through this role he has promoted collaboration between higher education institutions, government and employers to improve access to education for mature students, professionals and underrepresented groups.

+He has served for many years as Managing Editor of the International Review of Applied Economics and has authored and edited numerous influential reference works, including A Reader's Guide to the Social Sciences, The Handbook of Globalisation, The Political Economy of the Environment, Advanced Introduction to Globalisation, and The Oxford Handbook of Mutual, Co-operative, and Co-owned Business.
+He also authored a report which called for Northern Rock to be remutualised.